-A soon as you realize your project will not be complete by the project end date, you should request a no-cost extension.
-If granted, this action extends the end date of your project but does not provide additional funds.
+If your project will not be completed by the project end date, you should consider requesting a no-cost extension.
+If granted, this action only extends the end date of your project; it does not provide additional funds.
 No-cost extensions are not granted for the mere purpose of spending left over funds.
 The PI/PD must meet all three of the following conditions for a no-cost extension:

 - There is a programmatic need AND

 - Funds remain in the project budget to complete the project AND